 What accessible content is

 People may not have a choice when using our websites, so our content must work for everyone.
-Content includes anything we publish online for people to read, watch, listen to or interact with.
+Content includes anything we publish online that people can read, watch, listen to or interact with.

 About 1 in 4 people have a long-term illness, impairment, or disability that may affect how they access digital information.
 Many more have temporary or situational access needs.